BBVA/proctool/README.md

 - We've discarded C because Go provides the `syscall` library which provides what we need, while at the same time is easier and safer to use.
+- Although we are using Go there are not too many advantages on the portability side due to the low level of programming required in this project.
+We are dealing with architecture-specific things like registers and offsets to structures.